Actions

 Track list

-Curiously, while most compositions believed to be credited to Michael Jackson and his sound team are expectedly absent from future Sonic media, the 1999 Neo Geo Pocket Color game Sonic the Hedgehog Pocket Adventure features a number of said tracks.
-As the legal status of these compositions are believed to be unknown (even to Sega themselves), and Pocket Adventure was developed by an outside company, it is thought their inclusion was a simple licensing mistake.
+Curiously, while most compositions believed to be credited to Michael Jackson and his sound team are expectedly absent from future Sonic media, the 1999 Neo Geo Pocket Color game Sonic the Hedgehog Pocket Adventure features Knuckles' theme from the standalone Mega Drive version of Sonic 3.
+As the legal status of these compositions is believed to be unknown, even to Sega themselves, and Pocket Adventure was developed by an outside company, it is thought its inclusion was a simple licensing mistake.

 Zone themes